10 Best Day Trips from Paris With Kids

 There are jaunts to Monet’s lily gardens up in romantic Giverny.
 You can plan excursions to the Chateaux-topped undulations of the UNESCO Loire Valley.
-On top of all that, there are also day trips from Paris by train that open up other alluring French cities and countryside.
+On top of all that, there are also day trips from Paris by train that open up other alluring French cities and the countryside, but with the kids not every trip would be the same.

-This guide runs through 10 Paris day trips that top the bill.
+This guide runs through 10 Paris day trips with kids.
 They’re the crème-de-la-crème of outings from the French capital because they offer insights into amazing French culture, regional cuisine, enthralling European history, and a whole load more.
+There’s so much to do all over France that you can spend years and not see it all (trust me, we live in France now!).

 1. Loire Valley

-A regular topper of lists of the best day trips from Paris, the Loire Valley rarely fails to capture the imagination.
-It’s got just about everything you’d want from rural France: great wine, haunting castles, and bucolic countryside.
+A regular topper of lists of the best day trips from Paris, the Loire Valley day trip with kids rarely fails to capture the imagination.
+It’s not hectic for the kids and while I was initially worried, my kids absolutely adored the experience.

 What’s more, it’s only two hours or so in the car from the heart of the capital, which means you can trade the bustling Champs-Élysées for open fields and rivers before breakfast.

-The majority of travelers will choose to do a ready-made day tour of the Loire, although self-driving offers a little extra freedom to stray off the beaten track.
+The majority of travelers will choose to do a ready-made day tour of the Loire, although when traveling with kids self-driving offers a little extra freedom to stray off the beaten track and not rush or wait around.

 2. Giverny